 Cyberpanel Cloud: Managing multiple instances

-One of the biggest drawback compared to other control panels is that Cyberpanel works slightly different.
+One of the biggest drawbacks compared to other control panels is that Cyberpanel works slightly different.
 You’ve to manually install Cyberpanel on every server you’re going to add.
-You can then login to the Cyberpanel installation on each of these servers and manage the heck out of it.
+You can then log in to the Cyberpanel installation on each of these servers and manage the heck out of it.

 But, there is no easy interface to manage multiple servers.